-Dreaming of Spring and invoking it subconsciously and not only reminded me of the Paparugă song.
-This is the best version of the song, which unfortunately refuses to play on any other website… So click on it, let it play in the background and continue reading.
+Dreaming of Spring and invoking it on a subconscious level, and not only, reminded me of the Paparugă song.
 Now, of course, unless you grew up listening to Phoenix there will be no nostalgia in these lyrics for you.
 However I will still proceed to tell you about it. 😉

 Paparudă (Paparugă) is mostly used to describe the ritual of “bringing the rain that in turn brings wealth”.
 The ritual was done in time of drought and is has a special place in the agrarian rituals.
 It is an ancient pagan ritual found in many places in the Balkans.